timbeechey/clubpro/README.md

 #>  $ correct  : int  39 25 37 25 29 39 21 39 24 25 ...
 ```

-Run the model to quantify how well `condition` can be classified from
+Run the model to quantify how well each count of `correct` recalled
-`correct`, the count of correctly recalled words.
+words is classified in terms of `condition`.

 ``` r
 mod <- club(correct ~ condition, data = dat, nreps = 1000)